Going Digital With Our Vision Boards

 Last week David shared how our language dictates our results, successful or otherwise.
 “I can” is better than “I want” and “I will” makes I want a reality.
 This week we’re sharing our version of vision boards.
 The first time we made vision boards we were living in the basement.
 We followed the traditional instructions and had great, though inartistic, vision boards to hang on our wall.
 Over the years, those vision boards inspired us and, in fact, most of what we put on those vision boards became our reality.

 We’re now debt free and live in an awesome mid-century modern condo.
 We like sleek styles and clean lines, traditional of mid-century modernism.
-When it came time to create new vision boards, I didn’t want our condo made of $0.10 poster board, throw-away magazines, and Elmer’s Glue.
+When it came time to create new vision boards, I didn’t want our condo made of a $0.10 poster board, throw-away magazines, and Elmer’s Glue.
 We went digital.

 What’s Are Digital Vision Boards?